dhis2/training-docs/content/android/lg_trackerprogram.md

 ## What is this guide?

-This guide contains all exercises and detailed steps to perform them related to the review of ***Aggregate Data Entry*** for the Android Level 1 academy.
+This guide contains all exercises and detailed steps to perform them related to the review of ***Tracker Data Entry*** for the Android Level 1 academy.
 Please perform each of the exercises when prompted to by your instructors

 ## Learning objectives for this session